 WARNING: PAL nuts must be installed on double-grip clips to ensure maintenance of proper torque.
 If PAL nuts are not installed, the clips could loosen and cause tower failure.
+Also, trim excess guy cable after installing clips.

 WARNING: Do not re-use double grip clips.
 If a cable must be re-installed, new double-grip clips must be purchased and used.